 Not sold on the importance of referrals?
 Here are a few numbers that might change your mind.

 - You can expect 16% more profits from customers who have been referred to a business.
-(HBR)
+(Harvard Business Review)

 - 64% of marketing executives said that word-of-mouth recommendations were the most effective form of marketing.
 However, only 6% of executives say that they’ve mastered it.
 (Forbes)

-Meanwhile, trust for traditional forms of marketing is low.
+Meanwhile, trust in traditional forms of marketing is low.

 - According to a study, only 3% of people trust marketers.
 (HubSpot)

 - Only 4% of customers trust ads.
 (American Association of Advertising Agencies)